schu91/CleaningDataProject/README.md

 ## “Human Activity Recognition Using Smartphones” data set

-The program is created to clean the raw data for further data analysis.
+The program "run_analysis.R" was created to clean the raw data for further data analysis.
 The compressed raw data was downloaded at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 I first merged the measurements from the raw training set data (“x_train.txt”) and from the raw test set data (“x_test.txt”) to create one data set with the subject ID number and type of the activity attached.
 There are 561 measurements.